 RESPONSE: As of February 2001, nearly 41% of the cooperatives on the FLO register are either already certified organic or in the process of becoming certified organic.

 Organic coffee is the fastest growing niche within Fair Trade, representing 28% of 1999 actual sales, up from 19% the previous year.

 Since organic coffee fetches an important premium even on the conventional market, organic certification allows producer cooperatives to further expand their sales opportunities.

-QUESTION: Fair Trade certification is a value added that ultimately is paid by the consumer.
-That suggests need for a buoyant economy and a continuing, somewhat upscale, market for Fair Trade coffee.
+QUESTION: Fair Trade certification is a value-added that ultimately is paid by the consumer.
+That suggests the need for a buoyant economy and a continuing, somewhat upscale, market for Fair Trade coffee.